m1337v/flex-dump/README.md

-Here’s the updated tutorial that incorporates your instructions on how to use the script with class-dumpc and Flex 3:

 Flex-Dump: A Header Conversion Tool for Flex 3

 Flex-Dump is a Python tool designed to convert class-dumped headers from iOS frameworks into a format suitable for Flex 3 patches.
 By automating the conversion process, it simplifies the creation and modification of Flex 3 patches for developers and enthusiasts.